NextmediaMa/youcan-pay-for-woocommerce/readme.txt

 = Does this require an SSL certificate? =

 Yes!
-In Live Mode, an SSL certificate must be installed on your site to use YouCan Pay.
+In Production Mode, an SSL certificate must be installed on your site to use YouCan Pay.
 In addition to SSL encryption, YouCan Pay provides an extra JavaScript method to secure card data using [YouCan Pay Elements](https://pay.youcan.shop/docs).

 = Does this support both production mode and sandbox mode for testing? =